-When I was a young warthog, I told my friends that fairies lived in my front garden.
-The fairies and I were best friends.
-Such best friends, that I would get £1 every time I did something help my mum around the house AND I didn’t have to pull my teeth out.
+I once told my friends that fairies lived in my front garden.
+The fairies and I were such best friends, that I would get £1 every time I helped mum around the house AND I didn’t have to pull my teeth out.

 A few years later, I told stories about boys with metal wings.
 Boys and their brothers in New York, Tokyo, and London, wearing one-off costumes down a floodlit runway.